 - You are becoming the black sheep that wants to fool people into a pyramid scheme.

-- The money lays in recruiting people into the business, not in the actual products.
+- The money is in recruiting people into the business.
+Not in the actual products.

 Who Is Nu Skin For?

-- Nu Skin is for the person that is comfortable with recruiting (mostly bothering) family and friends to get them to join, so you can grow your down-line and make an income.
+- Nu Skin is for the person that is comfortable with recruiting (mostly bothering) family and friends to get them to join, so you can grow your down-line and make an income off of them.

 - Nu Skin is for the person that has tremendous sales skills and can convince people to join a pyramid scheme.